How to Raise Your Ceiling: Full Guide

 Adding a vaulted or cathedral ceiling is a common addition to many remodeling projects.
 Technically speaking, a vaulted ceiling is any ceiling that is taller than a traditional flat 8-foot-high ceiling.
 However, the visions that most people imagine when discussing vaulted ceilings are ceilings with a slope that doesn’t necessarily follow the roofline of the house and cathedral ceilings with slopes that do follow the roofline.

-Your local home remodeling contractor can provide a list of options that fit the style of your house.
+Your local home remodeling contractor can provide a list of options that fit your house's style.
 The final look of your ceiling may depend on the location of various mechanical equipment overhead.
 In cold climates, the thickness of necessary roof insulation can affect the final height measurement.

-Consider a shed ceiling for a home with a sloped roof or if you desire a vaulted-type ceiling in one room that doesn’t span the width of a house.
-You can think of a shed ceiling as half of a vaulted or cathedral ceiling.
+Consider a shed ceiling for a home with a sloped roof, or if you desire a vaulted-type ceiling in one room that doesn’t span the width of a house.
+A shed ceiling is half of a vaulted or cathedral ceiling.
 Adding a shed ceiling during a whole-house remodel can create the perfect transition to a lofted room or space.
 If your remodel includes rebuilding the roof, adding a dormer with a shed ceiling creates extra living space that’s functional and cost-effective.

 Often, the support structure under the roof of an old home consists of little more than roof rafters and thin ceiling joists.
 That’s a perfect situation for considering raising the ceiling several inches into the attic space in the form of a tray or cove ceiling.
 The job is possible if your home is built with roof trusses, too.
 It just takes more planning and extra work.

-A tray ceiling is a ceiling that has a central area that is higher than its edges.
+A tray ceiling has a central area that is higher than its edges.
 The edges square off into what appears as a crown.
 They meet the wall at a 90-degree angle to form the look of an inverted “tray.”

 A cove ceiling is similar to a tray ceiling.
 However, the edges form a round or angular slope shape rather than a box-like look.